loganmarchione/loganmarchione.com/content/posts/2021/05/index.md

 # Hardware-specific things

-## Thermal limits
+## Thermal performance

-If you read around, you'll find complaints about thermal problems ([one](https://www.reddit.com/r/Dell/comments/iy12iv/precision_3240_compact/), [two](https://forums.redflagdeals.com/dell-dell-precision-3240-compact-workstation-usff-2-3l-i3-10100-8g-279-313-i5-10500-8g-419-470-2403015/21/#p33901450)) on the 3240 Compact.
+If you read around, you'll find complaints about thermal problems ([one](https://www.reddit.com/r/Dell/comments/iy12iv/precision_3240_compact/), [two](https://forums.redflagdeals.com/dell-dell-precision-3240-compact-workstation-usff-2-3l-i3-10100-8g-279-313-i5-10500-8g-419-470-2403015/21/#p33901450), [three](https://www.reddit.com/r/Dell/comments/m6ao4k/does_anyone_use_a_dell_precision_3240_compact/gsbb4yc)) on the 3240 Compact.
 Dell offers two different heatsinks depending on the CPU you choose.
 Of the reported thermal issues, they all seemed to be using the Core processors which have a smaller heatsink.
 If you look at Dell's documentation, you can see the differences on [pages 61 and 62](https://dl.dell.com/topicspdf/precision-3240-workstation_owners-manual_en-us.pdf#_OPENTOPIC_TOC_PROCESSING_d111e10824) of the service manual.

 The Core processors are all 65W and use a smaller heatsink.

 {{< img src="20210501_001.jpg" alt="small heatsink" >}}

-The Xeon processors, however, are all 80W and use a larger heatsink and heatpipes.
+The Xeon processors, however, are only 15W more (80W) but use a larger heatsink and heatpipes.

 {{< img src="20210501_002.jpg" alt="large heatsink" >}}